espressomd/espresso/doc/sphinx/lb.rst

     lbfluid = espressomd.lb.LBFluid(kT=1.0, seed=134, ...)

-The parameter ``ext_force_density`` takes a three dimensional vector as a 3-tuple of :obj:`float`, representing a homogeneous external body force density in MD units to be applied to the fluid.
+The parameter ``ext_force_density`` takes a three dimensional vector as an array_like of :obj:`float`, representing a homogeneous external body force density in MD units to be applied to the fluid.
 The parameter ``bulk_visc`` allows one to tune the bulk viscosity of the fluid and is given in MD units.
 In the limit of low Mach number, the flow does not compress the fluid and the resulting flow